Mehdi Rajabian

 Mehdi Rajabian (مهدی رجبیان; born October 1989) is an Iranian composer and musician.
 He was imprisoned for pursuing illegal musical activities in 2013 and 2015.
 In 2019, he released the album Middle Eastern in collaboration with a number of other Middle Eastern artists.
 Rajabian as the first composer who received the Minority Award of the United Nations.

 Rajabian has collaborated with musicians including Harvey Mason Jr., Jeff Coffin, Daniel Ho, Wouter Kellerman, Taylor Eigsti, Nicole Zuraitis, Emmanuele Baldini in different projects.
 Rajabian made music for several official video teasers of Mercedes-Benz.

 Personal life

 He learnt the hierarchies of the Iranian music during a few years commencing the learning from the masters of the traditional music and recorded and played several albums, e.g. "Research Album of the History of Iran narrated by Setar" as the Setar player, composer and producer.
 He has also worked as the sound recordist and the sound recording director in the several music albums.
-Rajabian was also a student in relation with his professional music activity; after he was arrested in 2013, he was ceased on continuing education in this field.
+Rajabian was also a student in relation with his professional music activity; after he was arrested in 2013, he was unable to continue with education in this field.